deadthings/getsinsbootstrap/README.md

 # getSINSbootstrap

-*A simple bash script for downloading SafeInsure (SINS) bootstrap from Google Drive on a Debian-based Linux distro such as Ubuntu for faster syncing.*
+*A simple bash script for downloading SafeInsure (SINS) bootstrap from Google Drive for faster syncing on a Debian-based Linux distro such as Ubuntu.*

 ## Instructions